 Tri-Lakes Humane Society Admission Policy

 Our shelter staff try to make every effort to maintain an "Open Door" policy to help protect the safety of the animals in our community.
-Animals from outside our community will be referred to an appropriate animal shelter, rescue groups or Animal Control Officer in their area, and offered placement assistance through our shelter.
+Animals from outside our community will be referred to an appropriate animal shelter, rescue groups or Animal Control Officer in their area.
+We do offer courtesy postings and placement assistance through our shelter.

 Animals from outside of our area may be considered for admission on a case by case basis by our Shelter Manager.
 Any animal that has been previously adopted from our shelter will always be re-admitted to the shelter regardless of where the current owner lives.